California Climate Credit: Disbursement

 Customers of utilities that provide both electricity and natural gas receive separate credits for electricity and natural gas.

 For residential customers, each customer gets the same credit amount, regardless of how much energy the customer consumes.
 For small businesses, the credit is proportional to the amount of energy used.
 For the majority of residential electricity consumers, half the annual credit is applied in April and the other half is applied October.
 For natural gas consumers, the credit is applied in April in full.
 10.7 million eligible residential customers saved an average of $35 on their electricity bills in October 2014.
 The credit amount differs depending on the utility company.
 In April 2022, credits ranged from $29.96 per household to $132.85 per household.

+Beginning in 2026, the timing of the credit for residential electricity customers shifted from half in April and half in October to half in August and the other half in September.

 COVID-19 Response

 In 2020, the credit was modified slightly in response to COVID-19.
 The motivation for the COVID-19 modification was twofold: (1) offsetting the financial impact of predicted increased residential electric bills after the Governor's stay-at-home order was announced on March 19, 2020, and (2) by reducing utility bills, encouraging residential customers to invest in energy efficient and money-saving products.
 The credit in April 2020 was disbursed as normal, but the October 2020 credit was moved up and disbursed 50% in May 2020 and 50% in June 2020.